 Sjol served as the coordinator for the school’s Western Association of Schools and Colleges (WASC) mid-cycle accreditation visit.
 She is a member of the California Activities Director Association (CADA) and has served as class advisor to the graduating classes of 2013 and 2017, and 2022 overseeing activities with these students throughout their four years at Ayala.
 As an AVID teacher, Sjol helps at-risk students integrate and succeed in difficult classes; she is part of the AVID site team and supports other teachers as they work together to create an atmosphere conducive to the AVID requirements.
 She comes to her students’ sporting events and plays, attends Individualized Education Program (IEP) meetings for her special education students.
 Sjol has received the highest compliment a teacher can hope for: former students have come back to tell her that she inspired them to become English teachers as well.

 Sjol earned a bachelor’s in English in 2008 from California State University Fullerton and a master’s in special education in 2014 from Point Loma Nazarene University.

-"I hope my students take from my class the power of the written word.
-I want them to understand, whether they are the writer or they..." (read more)
+"I hope my students take from my class the power of..." (read more)